CivilSteward/CivilSteward.github.io/helpful.md

-# Educational & Otherwise Useful Links
+# Educational &amp; Otherwise Useful Links

 <p>Using this space to organize interesting and helpful resources published by others</p>